sgronlund/latias-backend/README.md

 # The Real Deal - Backend
 ![logo](./src/misc/Logo_white_with_blue_border_on_color.png)

-This repository hosts the backend of our project, *The Real Deal*, written in [Node.js](https://nodejs.org/en/) which communication with our frontend application which can be found [here](https://github.com/sgronlund/latias-proj).
+This repository hosts the backend of our project, *The Real Deal*, written in [Node.js](https://nodejs.org/en/) which communicates with our frontend application which can be found [here](https://github.com/sgronlund/latias-proj).

 ## First Time Usage